- WE Class List

 Q: Can I use hours from two jobs to meet the minimum required hours?

-A: You can use the hours from two jobs, but you must complete forms for both positions.
+A: Work Experience hours may be completed at more than one approved organization during the semester and only under specific approved cases.
+Work Experience Instructors must approve.
 You cannot turn in hours from a paid and a non-paid position during the same course.

 Q: Do I need to work the same number of hours each week?